ucdavis-bioinformatics/OptimA/README.md

 # OptimA

-Tool to find optimal assembly using the miniasm long read assembler.
+Tool to find *Optim*al *A*ssembly using the miniasm long read assembler.